ARM-software/Tool-Solutions/docker/tensorflow-lite-micro-rtos-fvp/sw/ethos-u/samples/mobilenet_v2/README.md

 The classification labels may have to be changed depending on the dataset used in training.

-If your input is audio, scripts for this will be available shortly.
+If your input is audio, scripts for this will be available shortly, for now you can use the ml-embedded-evaluation-kit for these use cases.